Karoqnq/bite_spring2024_is/h3-web.md

 - Done

 ## b) F12.
 Solve Webgoat 2023.4: General: Developer tools.
-Did this in class, not sure if I have to redo it.
+Did this in class, not sure if I have to redo it for this assignment.

 ![image](https://github.com/Karoqnq/bite_spring2024_is/assets/112175331/b7293e13-b0b4-4e81-8155-f25aee1176ae)